 Skip to content

 Meet RotoDynamic Heater™, the world’s only electric technology capable of using clean electrification to reach the extremely high temperature heat needed in the world’s most polluting industrial processes, like the production of iron and steel, cement, and chemicals.
+Our technology is the solution to decarbonize industrial heating processes, with potential to heat up to 1700 °C.

 The Solution